pitchayakit/node-express-boilerplate/README.md

 # Node Express Boilerplate
-A boilerplate for node.js + express.js with controller service and repository pattle.
+A boilerplate for node.js + express.js with Controller Service and Repository pattle.
+This bolierplate is using [Sequelize](https://sequelize.org/) for Object-relational mapping.

 ## Table of Contents
 1. [Container](#container)